James11222/colorizer/README.md

 # Colorizer.py

 A python script to stack BVRI image data into a colorized image.
-This is adapted from code originally written by Yukei Murakami's Repo [fits_quickRGB](https://github.com/SterlingYM/fits_quickRGB).
+This is adapted from code originally written by Yukei Murakami in the Repo: [fits_quickRGB](https://github.com/SterlingYM/fits_quickRGB).
 This code is just a semi-automated script version of that code.

 ## Basic Usage: